GrozdaniTanja/FastApi/README.md

 ## Overview

-A web application to display current weather and air pollution levels for a user's location.
+A web application that displays current weather and air pollution levels for a user's location.
 Users can also search for locations by name.
-Utilizes the Current Weather API and Air Pollution API.
+The application utilizes the OpenWeatherMap Current Weather API and Air Pollution API.

 ## Features

-- Automatic weather and air pollution data based on user's location.
+- Automatic weather and air pollution data based on the user's location.
-- Search functionality for any location.
+- Search functionality for any location worldwide.
-- Real-time data updates.
+- Real-time data updates for accurate weather and air quality monitoring.

 ## Technologies

 - **Backend**: FastAPI
-- **Frontend** (optional): React.js
+- **Frontend**: React.js
 - **APIs**: OpenWeatherMap Current Weather API, Air Pollution API
+- **Containerization**: Docker & Docker Compose

 ## Installation